Shenzhen eases lockdown as pandemic gnaws at China economy

 Those areas have “achieved dynamic zero-Covid in the community”, it added.

-China reported 4,365 new infections nationwide Friday, according to National Health Commission data, as the country battles a nationwide Omicron surge, its worst coronavirus outbreak since early 2020.
+China reported 4,365 new infections nationwide Friday, according to National Health Commission data, as the country battles an Omicron surge, its worst coronavirus outbreak since early 2020.

-Millions remain under lockdown across the country, many under hyper-local restrictions aimed at smothering clusters as they emerge without shutting down entire cities.
+Millions remain under lockdown across the country, many under hyper-local restrictions aimed at smothering clusters without shutting entire cities.

+Officials also encouraged the use of rapid antigen tests, made available to the public for the first time last week, urging citizens to take more responsibility for their own health.

-China has firmly stuck to a “dynamic zero-Covid” strategy since the pandemic began, through targeted lockdowns, mass testing and travel restrictions — an approach that has left it increasingly isolated in a world adjusting to the pandemic.
+China has stuck to a zero-Covid strategy since the pandemic began, through targeted lockdowns, mass testing and travel restrictions — an approach that has left it increasingly isolated in a world adjusting to the pandemic.

-However, frequent virus shutdowns affecting major port and industrial cities have dampened the country’s economic growth, leading to Beijing announcing the weakest GDP target in decades earlier this month of 5.5 percent.
+However, frequent virus shutdowns affecting major port and industrial cities have dampened the country’s economic growth, leading to Beijing announcing earlier this month the weakest GDP target in decades — 5.5 percent.

 The new measures in Shenzhen were introduced to balance “epidemic prevention and control with economic and social development”, said a notice from the city’s virus response command centre.